So you want to know, “How much water should I drink a day?”

 Should You Drink 8 Glasses of Water a Day?
 (The Controversy)

 Water is good for you; a significant portion of your body is composed of water, and when you lose fluids through sweat, exertion, bodily functions, etc, consuming water can help you replenish fluids.

 In fact, there’s no real proof of this being a proper amount at all.

 As we’ve told you before (the perfect workout, the perfect diet), we are all unique snowflakes, and we all require different amounts of water!

 So where did this magical “8 glasses of water a day” number initially come from?

 Back in 1945 the Food and Nutrition Board of the National Research Council stated that adults should take in about 2.5 liters of water per day (which is roughly the equivalent of eight glasses of water), but it also noted most of that intake level was already satisfied through the consumption of food without the need for the additional drinking of water.

-But the 8 glasses a day case doesn’t hold water (ha!), as we get a significant portion of our daily water from our food we consume.
-Things like fruits and vegetables, even meat, is composed of a tremendous amount of water, all of which counts towards our ‘hydration quotient’ for the day.
+But the 8 glasses a day case doesn’t hold water (ha!), as we get a significant portion of our daily H2O from the food we consume.
+Things like fruits and vegetables (and even meat) are composed of a tremendous amount of water, all of which count towards our ‘hydration quotient’ for the day.

-You know what else counts?
 EVERY OTHER BEVERAGE WE DRINK!

 Honestly?
 Drink when you are thirsty.
-That’s it.
-I’m going on a second break!

-Kidding.
 Seriously though, your thirst is a pretty damn good indicator of when you should consume more water.
 Do you think dogs and cats and elephants worry about hydration levels?